USPS Ground Advantage

 USPS Ground Advantage accepts packages up to 70 lbs.
 There is no minimum weight requirement.
 Packages must also not exceed 130 inches in combined length and girth.

 Yes.
-All Ground Advantage shipments include free USPS tracking and up to $100 of included insurance coverage at no additional cost.
+All Ground Advantage shipments include USPS tracking at no extra cost and up to $100 of included insurance coverage.
 Additional insurance can be purchased for higher-value items.

 In most cases, yes.
 Ground Advantage is typically 15-30% cheaper than Priority Mail for the same package.
 The trade-off is delivery speed: Ground Advantage takes 2-5 days versus Priority Mail's 1-3 days.